PatrickRung/PatrickRung/README.md

 ### 🌱 I’m currently learning HLSL
 ### 👯 I’m looking for people to help me with Titanfall 3
 ### 📫 How to reach me: patrirun@cs.washington.edu
-### ⚡ Fun fact: I have 20 dollars in Esports earnings

 <!--